Last Updated: May 04, 2022

 OPT Grace Period

 OPT / STEM OPT participants who do not exceed the limits of unemployment receive a 60 day grace period.
-During this grace period, students can prepare to leave the United States, prepare to start a new academic program at Pitt or a different school (must start classes within 5 months of OPT end date), or submit a Change of Status application to the federal government.
+During this grace period, students can prepare to leave the United States, prepare to start a new academic program at UH Manoa or a different school (must start classes within 5 months of OPT end date), or submit a Change of Status application to the federal government.

 ISS strongly recommends that you depart the U.S. as close to the end of your 60 day grace period as possible.
 Some students may choose to submit a Change of Status application to the federal government if they cannot return home for months.